S420L/Plant-App/README.md

   </tr>
 </table>

 The JavaScript code in this repo is for an app to control the stand.
 C++ code is what I used to program ESP32 microcontrollers attached to each individual grow light.
-Python code is a stripped down version of what I have running on my proxy server.
-The C++ and Python code does not integrate directly with the React code and are totally separate pieces of the project I included for context.
-I also included the Dockerfile on my server as a starting point for anyone interested in trying to recreate.
+Python code is a stripped down version of what I have running on my server, I don't wanna make that code public and get ☠️hacked☠️.
+The C++, Python, and Docker code does not integrate directly with the React code and are separate pieces of the project I included for context.

 ---